spiritlake/ares-extras/plugins/prefs/README.md

 Designed for AresMUSH 1.0

+## Installation

+In the game, run `plugin/install prefs`.

+See additional setup instructions below.

 ## Overview

 The RP preferences system provides a way to record RP preferences in a yes/no/maybe fashion with detailed notes.
 You can view preferences: